metabase/uefa-euro-2024-data/README.md

 ```

 By default, the script will load the data for the current season.
 If you want to perform a full load of all the data, you can use the `--full` option.

+We scheduled the ETL process using Github Actions.
+You'll find the code for that in the `.github/sync.yaml` file.